ShakivAli/Currency_Converter/README.md

 - **Fetch API**: Utilized the `fetch` function to retrieve exchange rate data from the Fixer API.

 - **React Components**: Divided the app into functional components for better organization and readability.

+# Note : If it gives error in fetching, Please allow Insecure Content from your browser for this website.